-It would appear that falls in energy wholesale prices, normally triggered by falling demand, presents the perfect indication of bad times ahead, and certainly, this has been somewhat true with previous downturns.
+It would appear that falls in wholesale energy prices, usually triggered by falling demand, present the perfect indication of bad times ahead, and certainly, this has been somewhat true with previous downturns.
 There are many analysts and commodity pundits who believe that the recent drop in energy commodities are a sure sign that bad times are coming – but do they hold up?

 We are currently in the territory after the blue star.
 Chartists might be predicting recessions based on this, but it is not quite that simple.
-Where previous price falls have been driven by decreasing demand, the recent drop was as a result of global overproduction.
+Where decreasing demand drives previous prices to fall, the recent drop was a result of global overproduction.
 The recent rise in prices has several factors, not least the reduction in stock levels and production across the US.

 Another factor to consider in all this activity is market volatility.
-Volatility levels in March were the highest since early 2009 when crude oil prices were falling in response to the financial crisis and to a drop in demand for petroleum products.
+Volatility levels in March were the highest since early 2009 when crude oil prices were falling in response to the financial crisis and a drop in demand for petroleum products.
 The recent decline in oil prices resulted in volatility levels closer to the 2015 average of 27%.
 The 30-day measure of oil price volatility (calculated as the standard deviation of daily percent changes in crude oil prices over the previous 30 trading days) reached a high of 45% on March 4 before falling to 33% on April 18.
-This reduction in volatility is taken by some as an indicator of more certain times ahead.
+Some take this reduction in volatility as an indicator of more certain times ahead.

 So how are companies actually performing?

-There is some detail here, but it is important to understand the general health of the economy.
+There is some detail here, but it is essential to understand the general health of the economy.
 After results for the first quarter of this year came in, there were some interesting observations.
 The blended earnings decline for Q1 2016 is -6.8%.
 The first quarter marked the first time the index has seen four consecutive quarters of year-over-year declines in earnings since Q4 2008.
-It also marked the largest year-over-year decline in earnings since Q3 2009 (-15.7%).
+It also marked the most significant year-over-year decline in revenues since Q3 2009 (-15.7%).

 Four sectors have reported or are reporting year-over-year growth in earnings, led by the Consumer Discretionary and Telecom Service sectors.
-Six sectors have reported or are reporting a year-over-year decline in earnings, led by the Energy, Materials, and Financials sectors.
-The decline of 6.8% is better than expectations of 8.8%.
+Six sectors have reported or are reporting a year-over-year decline in revenues, led by the Energy, Materials, and Financials sectors.
+The reduction of 6.8% is better than expectations of 8.8%.